zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [^metaphor-choice]: Thanks to Said Achmiz for this observation.

 Vaniver concludes by linking to [a 2013 comment thread](https://www.lesswrong.com/posts/qrA2e4n6JqqAoBYzE/ritual-report-schelling-day?commentId=S6zEi2yw8HL6WX8g7) in which he criticizes Yudkowsky's advocacy of deleting comments that negatively reinforce contributor efforts.
-Vaniver writes that he "was missing the concept of emotional tallness, then" and that he "can see the younger me levelling a similar criticism at the mod team now."
+The present-day Vaniver writes that he "was missing the concept of emotional tallness, then" and that he "can see the younger me levelling a similar criticism at the mod team now."

-But possessing "the concept of emotional tallness" doesn't explain what the younger Vaniver was allegedly wrong about![^indirect-effects] In the 2013 thread, the younger Vaniver [testifies that](https://www.lesswrong.com/posts/qrA2e4n6JqqAoBYzE/ritual-report-schelling-day?commentId=geiMZp5ocaxnFoMPE) "responding appropriately to criticism is a skill that takes development" and that he was "pleased with how far [he had] gotten."
+But the mere observation that present-day Vaniver possesses "the concept of emotional tallness" doesn't explain what the younger Vaniver was allegedly wrong about![^indirect-effects] In the 2013 thread, the younger Vaniver [testifies that](https://www.lesswrong.com/posts/qrA2e4n6JqqAoBYzE/ritual-report-schelling-day?commentId=geiMZp5ocaxnFoMPE) "responding appropriately to criticism is a skill that takes development" and that he was "pleased with how far [he had] gotten."
 Adopting the novel metaphor of "emotional tallness" rather than just saying _fortitude_ doesn't refute the younger Vaniver's claim that it's possible and desirable to learn to respond appropriately to criticism.
 (Alternatively, if the claim is that it was possible for the younger Vaniver to learn because he was "emotionally tall", but that "emotionally short" people can't learn, it remains to be argued for why _Less Wrong_ should accomodate emotionally short people more than it currently accomodates low-IQ people.)

 [^indirect-effects]: Vaniver also writes that his younger self was "missing the point about the conversation quality being worse because of indirect effects."
 This is too vague for me to address without further explanation; I don't know what purported indirect effects Vaniver is referring to.